rixiobarrios/ronaldbarrios/README.md

 ## Overview

-This is my passion project that replace the current representation of the artist.
+This is my passion project that replaces the current representation of the artist.
 Latin Percussionist is a professional portafolio that captures the work of Ronald Barrios; A Latin Percussionist living in Europe and who happens to be my brother.

 ## Table of Contents